Urban-Informatics-Lab/udi-proximity-relationship-learning/README.md

 -between polygon and polygon elements<br>
 -between polygon and point elements<br>

--between point and linear elements
+-between point and linear elements<br>
--between point and point elements
+-between point and point elements<br>
--between linear and linear elements
+-between linear and linear elements<br>

 ## min_bounding_rect.py
 This file contains the code to find the minimum-area bounding box of a set of 2D points.
 This is a third-party supporting file which was not developed by the authors.
 Please see the file for more information.